Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 Tank Mates

-Blind cave tetras are generally peaceful, but they have some quirks that affect compatibility.
-They’re active and can be pushy at feeding time, which can stress out slow-moving or timid species.
-They may also nip at long-finned fish.
+Blind cave tetras are peaceful, but they have some quirks that affect compatibility.
+They’re active and is pushy at feeding time, which can stress out slow-moving or timid species.
+They also nip at long-finned fish.

 Good Tank Mates